 Debris find offers new clues to MH370 mystery

-Signs of possible criminal intent have emerged as playing a role in the downing of the lost flight MH370 following the remarkable discovery of a crucial piece of the wreckage.
+A newly-discovered piece of debris from lost flight MH370 suggests the landing gear was down when the aircraft crashed, according to experts – adding weight to theories that it was deliberately downed.

-A Boeing 777 landing gear component – or trunnion door – found in the possession of a Madagascan fisherman 25 days ago is the first piece of material evidence to suggest one of the pilots on board the Malaysian Airlines jet acted very suddenly to sink the aircraft and its 239 passengers and crew members.
+The Boeing 777 gear component, known as a trunnion door, found in the possession of a Madagascan fisherman 25 days ago is the first piece of material evidence to suggest one of the pilots on board the Malaysian Airlines acted to destroy the aircraft and its 239 passengers and crew.

-A fresh report published today by Richard Godfrey, a British engineer, and Blaine Gibson, an American MH370 wreckage hunter, explains: “The level of damage with fractures on all sides and the extreme force of the penetration right through the debris item lead to the conclusion that the end of the flight was in a high-speed dive designed to ensure the aircraft broke up into as many pieces as possible.
+A fresh report published by Blaine Gibson, a self-described American MH370 wreckage hunter, and Richard Godfrey, a British engineer, says: “The level of damage with fractures on all sides and the extreme force of the penetration right through the debris item lead to the conclusion that the end of the flight was in a high-speed dive designed to ensure the aircraft broke up into as many pieces as possible.

 “The crash of MH370 was anything but a soft landing on the ocean.”